cap-js/docs/java/cqn-services/remote-services.md

 #### Reading Media Elements

-To read a media element of an entity, you need to create a CQN statement that targets a single instance of this entity via its primary key in its `from()` clause and include _one_ media element in the select list.
+To read a [media elements](/guides/providing-services#annotating-media-elements) of an entity, you need to create a CQN statement that targets a single instance of this entity via its primary key in its `from()` clause and include _one_ media element in the select list.
 Otherwise, the statement will be interpreted as a regular read and will not return values for media elements.
 Bulk reads are not supported.

 Given the following model: